OctopusDeploy/blog/blog/2019-09/azure-devops-extension-v4/index.md

 ![Octopus release with Azure DevOps work items](todo.png)

 It's common for teams using Azure DevOps to use its work item tracking including Kanban boards and backlogs to plan and organize their projects.
-This update brings support to parse commits messages and track which work items contributed to which builds and Octopus releases giving end-to-end traceability from work item to deployment.
+This update brings support to identify work items associated with Azure DevOps builds and Octopus releases giving end-to-end traceability from work item to deployment.
 You can also click through to Azure DevOps for more information.
 This can aid in identifying changes that introduce bugs into releases.

 NOTE: Octopus also supports [GitHub issues](https://octopus.com/docs/deployment-process/issue-tracking/github) and [Jira issues](https://octopus.com/docs/deployment-process/issue-tracking/jira).
 [Read our docs](https://octopus.com/docs/deployment-process/issue-tracking) for more information.